 What is Lehman's current indirect cost rate?

-- Lehman's current indirect cost rate for on-campus projects is 65% Modified Total Direct Cost (MTDC), including fringe benefits
+- Lehman's current indirect cost rate for on-campus projects is 59% of Personnel Cost (salaries, wages, and fringe benefits)

-- Lehman's current indirect cost rate for off-campus project is 26% Modified Total Direct Cost (MTDC), including fringe benefits
+- Lehman's current indirect cost rate for off-campus project is 23.6% of Personnel Cost (salaries, wages, and fringe benefits)

 - See Lehman's rate agreement